Complete Guide To Ant Keeping

 This useful characteristic allows the queen to establish a new colony in a location where food is not readily available, increasing the chance of surviving the founding period.

-On the other hand, a semi-claustral queen is “a type of queen ant that doesn’t have this ability, and needs to forage for food even during her founding stage”.
+On the other hand, a semi-claustral queen is _"a type of queen ant that doesn’t have this ability and needs to forage for food even during her founding stage."

-Now that we know the differences between these two types of founding options, we need to check whether our queen is fully claustral or not.
+Now that we know the differences between these two types of founding options, we need to determine whether our queen is fully claustral or not.
 To do that, we have to find out which species of ant our queen belongs to.

 If you don’t know it yet, you can ask a question in one of the many online forums dedicated to ant keeping, sending them some pictures of your newly caught queen.

 As a general rule, you can check the gaster of the queen.
 If it’s large and voluminous compared to the rest of her body, she’s likely fully claustral.
-On the other hand, if the gaster is small and thin, she’s probably semi-claustral, and needs to be fed during the founding stage.
+On the other hand, if the gaster is small and thin, she’s probably semi-claustral and needs to be fed during the founding stage.

-The most important thing right now is to let the queen do her job in a comfortable and quiet space, without any type of loud noises, vibrations, or rapid light changes.
+The most important thing right now is to let the queen do her job in a comfortable and quiet space, without any loud noises, vibrations, or rapid light changes.
 Remember: patience is your best ally!

-For this reason, before ending the guide, I want also give you a list of 5 of the most common mistakes beginners make when starting this hobby for the first time!
+For this reason, before ending the guide, I want to give you a list of 5 of the most common mistakes beginners make when starting this hobby for the first time!
 Let’s get right to the list!

 5 Most Common Mistakes In Ant Keeping